fastdevice/Call-Recording/README.md

 You may want to include .htaccess so the files will display correclty and be organized.
 You may also want to include the following statments in your .htaccess file to secure it.
-Please google a howto on creating the .htpasswd file
+Please google a howto on creating the .htpasswd file.

-AuthType Basic
+AuthType Basic \
-AuthName "Restricted Access"
+AuthName "Restricted Access" \
-AuthUserFile /account/rec/.htpasswd
+AuthUserFile /account/rec/.htpasswd \
 Require user username